tcelovsky/spacestagram/README.md

 This website is a compilation of the current month's Astronomy Picture of the Day from NASA, which features a daily image or photograph of the universe, along with a brief explanation written by a professional astronomer.

+A user is able to like and unlike an image.

 ## Technology Used

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).